stevencox/tycho/README.md

 #### Usage - Within Minikube

-Moving Tycho into Minikube lets it get its configuration from within the cluster.
+When we deploy Tycho into Minikube it is now able to get its Kubernetes API configuration from within the cluster.

 In the repo's kubernetes directory, we define deployment, pod, service, clusterrole, and clusterrolebinding models for Tycho.
-The following interaction shows deploying Tycho into Minikube and interacting with the API:
+The following interaction shows deploying Tycho into Minikube and interacting with the API.

+We first deploy all Kubernetes Tycho-api artifacts into Minkube:
 ```
 (tycho) [scox@mac~/dev/tycho/tycho]$ kubectl create -f ../kubernetes/
 deployment.extensions/tycho-api created